eonfluxor/flask/documentation/Guides.md

 }
 ```

-> And attach a `FlaskClass` instance in your configuration initializer
+> And attach a `Reactor` instance in your configuration initializer

 ```swift
     override func viewDidLoad() {